elastic/ebpf/docs/proposals/feature-detection.md

 ***Pros***:

-- It is a the approach more common used in eBPF land (as of today at least)
+- It is the approach more commonly used in eBPF land (as of today at least)

 ### Runtime